Acupuncture of Exhibition Space

 29.5.-3.7.2019 at FaVU Gallery, Brno, CZ

-At the end of the exhibition and the removal of nails, large pieces of walls fell off, exposing the remains of past exhibitions, several layers of paint and previous partial repairs from inconsistent building materials, and the overall dilapidation of this historic building.
-The gallery therefore had to be completely reconstructed, revitalized.
+When the exhibition ended and all the nails were removed, large pieces of plaster came off the walls.
+These uncovered remains of previous exhibitions as well as endless layers of paint, and previous partial repairs by disparate building materials, and not least the general overall decrepit state of this historic building.
+Finally, the gallery had to be completely restored and updated.

-Acupuncture of Exhibition Space is a metaphor of the gallery space as an independent actor, organism, and its stimulation.
-It works with space as an accumulation unit in the network, as well as with the network itself.
-The initial starting point of the project refers to the theory of French sociologist Bruno Latour.
-The actor-network theory, known simply as ANT, involves not only people, but also objects, organizations, and concepts.
-ANT is based on the concept of a heterogeneous network of actors in mutual material and semiotic relationships.
-Latour is trying to explain how (not so why) the actors in this network have come together to act as a whole.
-ANT argues that every actor, whether a person, an object, an organization or a concept, is equally important to the network.
+Exhibition Space Acupuncture is a metaphor of a gallery space as an individual participant, an organism, and its stimulation.
+It works with the space as an accumulation unit in a network and with the unit network itself.
+The initial starting point of the project refers to the theory of the French sociologist Bruno Latour.
+He does not include only people, but also objects, organisations, and concepts to the actor-network theory (also known as ANT).
+ANT is based on the idea of a heterogeneous network of actors in material and semiotic relationships with each other.
+Latour tries to explain how (not so much why) the actors in this network have come together to act as a whole.
+The ANT argues that any actor, whether a person, object, organisation, or concept, is equally important to the network.

-Similarly, acupuncture as a treatment method takes individuality together in a comprehensive understanding of the condition of the whole organism instead of its separate parts.
-Whatever happens in one part of the body affects another part of the body, similar to the Latour's network system.
-Each network is made up of connection points that make up the system and can be referred to as 'acupuncture points'.
+Similarly, acupuncture as a treatment method takes individuality into account as a comprehensive understanding of the state of the whole organism rather than its individual parts.
+Whatever happens in one part of the body affects another, much like the network relationship system, according to Latour.
+Each network is built from connecting points that make up the system and can be labelled as "acupuncture points ".